ellliao/cs337-project2/.github/ISSUE_TEMPLATE/task.md

 ---

 **Task description**
 A clear and concise description of the goal of this task.
 Ex.
+"Update task issue template with an example."

 **Implementation details**
 A clear and concise description of how you intend to make this happen.